Multipole Photon Radiation in the Vincia Parton Shower: Photon Emission Singularity Structure

 where $\{\bar{p}\}$ are the pre-branching momenta of the charged particles, related to the post-branching antennae by the kinematic maps \cite{VinciaMassive, VinciaHadron2}.
 Considering the $s_{ij}$-collinear limit of eq.~\eqref{QEDemitAntennaSum} leads to

 As such, all collinear limits are automatically included in eq.~\eqref{QEDemitAntennaSum}.
 In a similar fashion, it may be shown that the mass terms in eq.~\eqref{softQED} are also properly incorporated.
 Finally, in the soft limit, each oppositely-charged particle pair (modulo the effects of crossing) contributes a positive term to the sum in eq.~\eqref{QEDemitAntennaSum} while each like-sign pair contributes a negative one; this produces the full pattern of constructive and destructive interference effects in the soft limit.
+The negative contributions constitute a challenge from the Monte Carlo perspective, as they would preferably be incorporated without the introduction of negatively weighted events.
+The algorithms in the next section offer two different solutions.